Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Carleman estimates

 \begin{theorem} Let $\omega, \mathcal{O} \subset \Omega$ be open subsets such that $\omega \cap \mathcal{O} \neq \emptyset$.
 Then, there exists a positive constant $\mu_1$, such that for any $\mu > \mu_1$, one can find two positive constants $\lambda_1$ and $C$ depending on $\lambda$, $\mu$, $\Omega$, $\omega$ such that for any $\lambda > \lambda_1(T+T^2)$ the following estimate for $\varphi$ and $\psi$ of \eqref{adjuntoinversa} holds

 \end{theorem}

 Before proving to prove this result, let us give the idea to derive \eqref{eqcarleman}.
-To do it, we split the proof in several steps.
-The first one, consists in applying the Carleman estimate given by Proposition \ref{zheng} for $(\varphi,\psi)$ solutions of
+To do it, we split the proof into several steps.
+The first one consists of applying the Carleman estimate given by Proposition \ref{zheng} for $(\varphi,\psi)$ solutions of

-The second step concern the estimate for a local integral term of $\psi$ in terms of a local integral of $\varphi$ and global integral terms of $g^0$, $g^1$, $\varphi$, $\psi$ and smaller order terms of $\psi$.
-Finally, we will estimate integral terms on the border in terms of global integral of $\varphi$ , $\psi$ and smaller order integral terms.
+The second step concerns the estimate for a local integral term of $\psi$ in terms of a local integral of $\varphi$ and global integral terms of $g^0$, $g^1$, $\varphi$, $\psi$ and smaller order terms of $\psi$.
+Finally, we will estimate integral terms on the border in terms of the global integral of $\varphi$, $\psi$, and smaller order integral terms.